How to become

 Volunteering

 A common way into this career is to volunteer in an advice centre.
-You'll often start by giving general advice, then get special training in money advice once you have more experience.
+You'll often start with admin duties and giving general advice.
+You'll then receive training in money advice, once you have more experience.

-It usually takes at least a year to get enough experience and knowledge to apply for paid work as a money adviser.
+It usually takes at least a year to get enough experience and knowledge to apply for paid money adviser positions.

 Direct Application

-It may be possible to apply directly to employers if you have some of the relevant skills and knowledge required for this role.
-It will be useful to have experience in other areas like:
+It may be possible to apply directly to employers if you have the relevant skills and knowledge required for this role.
+It will be helpful to have experience in areas, such as:

 - consumer advice